rajeevkmenon4u/Capstone-BankCustomer_Churn/Readme.md

 1. In all the Models Based on the assumption the business is making loss.
 2. But the loss is getting reduced considerably.
-3. It clear indicates the model **(XGBClassifier after Hyper parameter Tuning)** has the least impact only $74K loss when compared to other models.
+3. It clear indicates the model **(XGBClassifier after Hyper parameter Tuning)** has the least impact, only $74K loss when compared to other models.
 4. The second bgest model is **Gradient Boosting-after Hyper parameter Tuning** with $132K Loss.
+5. `XGBClassifier` comes thrid with out hyperparameter tuning as well with a loss of $133K.
-5. Logistic Regression with or with our Hyperparameter Tuning guves the same result.
+6. Logistic Regression with or with our Hyperparameter Tuning gives the same result.
-6. **The best Model is XGBoost after hyper parameter Tuning.**
+7. **The best Model is XGBoost after hyper parameter Tuning.**